City bonuses, minimum wage hike, in crossfire of vaccine program clash

 “I don’t see us supporting nor would I support 100-dollar booster as well,” said Commissioner Frantom.

-Now commissioners failed to move things forward on Tuesday however an already scheduled meeting is Thursday where the issue is going to be on the agenda again, In Augusta George Eskola WJBF NewsChannel 6.
+Commissioners failed to move things forward on Tuesday.
+However, an already scheduled meeting is Thursday where the issue is going to be on the agenda again.